ecthelionvi/NeoColumn.nvim/README.md

 ## 🎛️ Usage

-To toggle NeoColumn on and off, you can use the `ToggleNeoColumn` user command:
+To toggle NeoColumn on and off, you can use the `ToggleNeoColumn` command:

 ```vim
 :ToggleNeoColumn